Jimmy Walker (country musician): Biography

-In the mid-sixties, Jimmy Walker returned to California to work as a country singer and motion picture actor.
+In the mid-1960s, Walker returned to California to work as a country singer and motion picture actor.
 One of the better-known films in which he played a character role was the Lee Marvin - Clint Eastwood picture, "Paint Your Wagon."
-Retiring in the late 1970s, Walker came back to his boyhood home in Mason County, West Virginia, but continued to play many clubs and other show dates and kept up contacts with old show biz pals like the late Tex Atchison and Merle Travis.
-He died in 1990.
+Retiring in the late 1970s, Walker came back to his boyhood home in Mason County, West Virginia, but continued to play many clubs and other show dates and kept up contacts with old friends such as Tex Atchison and Merle Travis.